sergeishere/HandyMenu-SketchPlugin/README.md

 ## Instalation

-[Download](https://github.com/sergeishere/HandyMenu-SketchPlugin/archive/master.zip) archive and unzip it.
-Then double-click the HandyMenu.sketchplugin bundle to install the plugin.
+1. [Download](https://github.com/sergeishere/HandyMenu-SketchPlugin/archive/master.zip) the archive and unzip it.
+2. Double-click the `HandyMenu.sketchplugin` to install the plugin.

 ## Usage